Mangueshi Temple

-This temple is one of the largest and most frequently visited temples in Goa.
-In 2011, the temple along with others in the area instituted a dress code on visitors of the temple.
+From 2011, temple prescribed a dress code, to keep the sanctity of the temple premise.

 History

 This temple had its origins in Kushasthali Cortalim, a village in Mormugão which fell to the invading Portuguese in 1543.
-In the year 1560, when the Portuguese started Christian conversions in mormugao taluka, the Saraswats of Kaundinya Gotra and Vatsa Gotra moved the Mangesh Linga from the original site at the Kushasthali or Cortalim on the banks of river Aghanashini (Zuari)(Sancoale) to its present location at Mangeshi in Priol village of Atrunja Taluka, which was then ruled by the Hindu kings of Sonde of Antruz Mahal (Ponda), to be more secure.
+In the year 1560, when the Portuguese started Christian conversions in mormugao taluka, the Saraswats of Kaundinya Gotra and Vatsa Gotra moved the Mangesh Linga from the original site at the Kushasthali or Cortalim on the banks of river Aghanashini (Zuari) (Sancoale) to its present location at Mangeshi in Priol village of Atrunja Taluka, which was then ruled by the Hindu kings of Sonde of Antruz Mahal (Ponda), to be more secure.

 Since the time of the shifting, the temple has been rebuilt and renovated twice during the reign of the Marathas and again in the year 1890.
 The final renovation occurred in the year 1973 when a golden kalasha (holy vessel) was fitted atop the tallest dome of the temple.

 The original site was a very simple structure, and the current structure was only built under Maratha rule, some 150 years after it had been moved.
 The Peshwas donated the village of Mangeshi to the temple in 1739 on the suggestion of their Sardar, Shri Ramchandra Malhar Sukhtankar, who was a staunch follower of Shri Mangesh.
-Just a few years after it was built, this area too fell into Portuguese hands in 1763, but by now, the Portuguese had lost their initial religious zeal and had become quite tolerant of other religions, and so, this structure remained untouched.
+Just a few years after it was built, this area too fell into Portuguese hands in 1763, but by now, the Portuguese had lost their initial religious zeal and had been repeatedly defeated by the Marathas and had become quite tolerant of other religions, and so, this structure remained untouched.

 Deities

 Main Deity

 The main temple is dedicated to Bhagavan Manguesh, an incarnation of Shiva.
 Bhagavan Mangesh is worshipped here as Shiva linga.
 According to the legend, Shiva had manifested into a tiger to scare his wife Parvati.
 Paravati, who was frightened at the sight of the tiger, went in search of Shiva and cried out, "Trahi Mam girisha!"
 (Oh Lord of Mountains, save me!).
 Upon hearing the words, Shiva turned himself back to his normal form.
 The words "mam girisha" became associated with Shiva and over time the words got abbreviated to Manguirisha or Manguesh.

-He is the kuldevta of many Goud Saraswat Brahmins.
+He is the kuldevta of many Goud Saraswat Brahmins and saraswat brahmins.

 Other deities

-The complex also has shrines of deities in the temple are Nandikeshvar, Gajana, Bhagavati and the Gramapurusha Deva Sharma of the Vatsa gotra.
+The complex also has shrines of deities in the temple are Nandikeshvar, Gajanan, Bhagavati and the Gramapurusha Deva Sharma of the Vatsa gotra.
 The subsidiary shrines to the rear of the main building house Devtas like Mulakeshwsar, Virabhadra, Saanteri, Lakshminarayana, Suryanarayan, Garuda and Kala Bhairav.

 Legend

 The Mangesh Linga is said to have been consecrated on the mountain of Mangireesh (Mongir) on the banks of river Bhagirathi by Brahma, from where the Saraswat Brahmins brought it to Trihotrapuri in Bihar.
-They carried the linga to Gomantaka and settled at mormugao, on the bank of zuari river present day called Kushasthali (modern day Cortalim).and established their most sacred temple there.
+They carried the linga to Gomantaka and settled at Mormugao, on the banks of Zuari river present day called Kushasthali (modern day Cortalim) and established their most sacred temple there.